hmslima/sambahsacompletegrammar/sambahsa.md

 Try see these verbs from “imperfect past” like “I used to be”, “you used to be”, “she was being”, “we were being”.

-As the verb “hab” as the verb “woid” only have the simple past.
+Both “hab” and “woid” only have the simple past.

 **Hiebim {hyEbim} –** *(I)* had